Should You Pay Off a Mortgage Before You Retire?

 • You're trying to reduce your baseline expenses: If your monthly mortgage payment represents a substantial chunk of your expenses, you'll be able to live on a lot less once that payment goes away.
 This can be particularly helpful if you have a limited income.

 • You want to save on interest payments: Depending on a home loan's size, interest rate, and term, the interest can cost hundreds of thousands of dollars over the long haul.
-Paying off your mortgage early frees up that future money for other uses.
+Paying off your mortgage early frees up those funds for other uses.

-• Your mortgage rate is higher than the rate of risk-free returns: Paying off a debt that charges interest can be like earning a risk-free return equivalent to that interest rate.
+• Your mortgage rate is higher than the rate of risk-free returns: Think of it this way: Paying off a debt that charges interest can be like earning a risk-free return equivalent to that interest rate.
 For example, compare your mortgage rate to the after-tax rate of return on a low-risk investment with a similar term—such as a high-quality, tax-free municipal bond issued by your home state.
-If your mortgage rate is higher than the interest rate on those investment assets—which could be the case for more and more borrowers as interest rates peak—you'd be better off paying down the mortgage than investing the money.
+If your mortgage rate is higher than the interest rate on those investment assets—which could be the case for many borrowers as interest rates remain high—you'd be better off paying down the mortgage than investing the money.

-• You want to prioritize peace of mind: Paying off a mortgage can create one less worry and increase flexibility in retirement.
+• You want to prioritize peace of mind: Paying off a mortgage can create one fewer worry and increase flexibility in retirement.

 You might not want to pay off your mortgage early if …